ASchmidt1024/articles/angular/testing/angular-e2e-testing.md

 };
 ```

 First the `SpecReporter` is declared. `allScriptsTimeout` holds the timeout in milliseconds for each script run on the browser.
 The `specs` are relative to the location of this config and point to every file which ends with `*.e2e-spec.ts`.
 Keep that in mind, if you create another test.
 The `capabilities` option holds `chrome` as testing browser.
 It could be also `firefox` or `internet explorer` or `netscape`.
-Well, the last one is a joke.
+Well, the last one is a joke from the author.
 There is a [list of available capabilities][8].
-For Chrome (and Firefox) Protractor can `directConnect` to the browser driver.
+For Chrome (and Firefox, but not Netscape) Protractor can `directConnect` to the browser driver.
 As `baseUrl` `localhost` will be used at port `4200`.
 The test framework to use is `jasmine`.
 [Jasmine][9] is fully supported as test and assertion framework.
 The `jasmineNodeOpts` holds the options to be passed to Jasmine like `showColors` in the terminal, the `defaultTimeoutInterval` in ms before a test fails and a `function() {}` called to `print` Jasmine results.

 Last but not least `onPrepare()` is a callback function called once Protractor is ready and available and before the tests are executed.
 At this point global variables will be available from the test framework.
 TypeScript Node (`ts-node`) is required and works by registering the TypeScript compiler the config file 'tsconfig.e2e.json', at which we already look at (see above).
 With the following line Protractor `addReporter` to `jasmine`, the `SpecReporter`, which was declared in the first line.
 The `[jasmine-spec-reporter][11]` will be used to enhance the Protractor tests execution report on the command line.

 ## app.po.ts